On A Mallows-type Model For (Ranked) Choices: Analysis of the (Ranked) Choice Model

 where $p(z|S) := \sum_{x \in S} \mathbb{I} \{x < z\}.$ \end{lemma}

 Note that \cref{lma:oam_closed_form} could be viewed as a generalization of \cref{thm:choice probability} by setting $ \pi_k = \emptyset $ (which corresponds to $ z = 0 $).

 \textbf{Parameter learning from choice data.} In the parameter learning problem, we are endowed with choice data $ H_T = (S_1, x_1, \ldots, S_T, x_T) $, where $ S_t $ is the display set shown to the $ t $th participant and $ x_t $ is his/her choice.
+Following \cite{feng2021robust}, the maximum likelihood estimator (MLE) for the central ranking $ \pi^\ast $ can be obtained from the following \textit{choice aggregation} problem